Alain Pompidou: Background

-Professor of histology, embryology and cytogenetics (1974-2004)
+Professor of histology, embryology and cytogenetics (1974–2004)

-He took doctorates in medicine, biology and science.
+Pompidou took doctorates in medicine, biology, and science.
 From 1974 to 2004, he was professor of histology, embryology and cytogenetics in the medical faculty of the University of Paris.
 Until 2004 he was also director of the laboratory of the Cochin – St Vincent de Paul – La Roche Guyon Hospital in Paris, head of the cytogenetics and pathology department, and chairman of the hospital group's advisory board.
 He hold tenures at the University of Alabama at Birmingham and at the Memorial Sloan-Kettering Cancer Center in New York.

-He is also the author of numerous articles and monographs on science, ethics and society, as well as on biomedical ethics.
+He was also the author of numerous articles and monographs on science, ethics and society, as well as on biomedical ethics.

 Advisor for science policy and science ethics

 Pompidou served on the consultative and scientific committee of numerous national, European and international organisations, including the World Health Organization (WHO), UNESCO and the European Commission.

 From 1990 to 2004, he was a member and founder of the French Academy of Technologies.

 Between 1986 and 1997 he acted as a special adviser to the French prime minister, the minister of research and higher education and the minister of health.

-He is also the author of Souviens-toi de l'homme: l'éthique, la vie, la mort (Payot, Paris, 1990).
+He was also the author of Souviens-toi de l'homme: l'éthique, la vie, la mort (Payot, Paris, 1990).

-He was rapporteur of the subcommission on ethics of outer space activities of the World Commission on Ethics (COMEST) of the UNESCO, and he became a member, then vice-chair of COMEST in 2004.
+Pompidou was rapporteur of the subcommission on ethics of outer space activities of the World Commission on Ethics (COMEST) of the UNESCO, and he became a member, then vice-chair of COMEST in 2004.
 From 1999 to 2004, he served as a spokesman on research and space policy on the French Economic and Social Council.
 In 1999, he authored the joint report of UNESCO and the European Space Agency (ESA) about The Ethics of Space Policy.

-Member of the European Parliament (1989-1999)
+Member of the European Parliament (1989–1999)

 As a member of the European Parliament from 1989 to 1999, he was particularly concerned with the EU Framework Programmes for Research and Technological Development, with the preparation of the Directive on the legal protection of biotechnological inventions ("gene patent directive"), and with bioethical issues as well as in innovation policy.

 From 1994 to 1999 he was president of the European Parliament's Scientific and Technological Options Assessment, as well as President of the "Intergroupe Ciel et Espace Européen".

-President of the European Patent Office (2004-2007)
+President of the European Patent Office (2004–2007)

 In 2004, he was elected by the Administrative Council of the EPO as a result of a compromise.
 Although former presidents of the EPO held their post for at least seven years, Alain Pompidou was president for three years.
 He was succeeded by Alison Brimelow for an equal term.
 Alain Pompidou was the first Frenchman to hold the post of President of the EPO.